 Synthetic UV filters like company.

-Mineral sunscreens often use only ONE UV filter to keep your skin safe from UV harm but chemical sunscreens need way more than that.
+Mineral sunscreens often use only ONE UV filter to keep your skin safe from UV harm, but chemical sunscreens need way more than that.
 They often go for a combo of four or five.
+Why is that?

 An example?
 Homosalate.

-What The Heck Is Homosalate, And What Does It Do?
+What Is Homosalate And What Does It Do?

 Not only it struggles to protect skin well from UVB rays, but it offers no protection from UVA rays.
 Using it alone would be crazy.

 If you’re wondering how it works, homoslate absorbs UVB rays and transforms them into a less dangerous form of energy (heat).